* 2000 to 2001 was a year of assiduous research with my good friend

 * However: I tried an "A-B" comparison of such overnight-in-the-dripolator conditioning with fresh made but could tell no difference.
 Both batches of coffee seemed rather "flat" (Safeway's "Signature" brand).
 I next tried overnighting Folgers (no "B" comparison/control this time), but the results seemed like --nothing special.

 It could be that Chuck's house is a lot warmer than ours (50 degrees overnight here in winter), and that produced a higher moisture vapor content inside his dripolator.

-* I brought home two gallons of EartH2O bottled water (consistent analyses, reasonably hard, the well deep enough such that radionuclides indicate a pre-WW-2 source, no chlorine of course, and about 1/3rd as much (natural) calcium fluoride --as our city water contains sodium fluoride (the much more active industrial fluoride).
+* I brought home two gallons of EartH2O bottled water (which has consistent analyses, is reasonably hard, their well being deep enough such that radionuclides indicate a pre-WW-2 source, no chlorine of course, and about 1/3rd as much fluoride (in the form of natural calcium fluoride) --as our city water contains sodium fluoride (the much more chemically active industrial fluoride).

 Straight away, my very subjective impression was that our coffee tasted "smoother" with that bottled water.
-(I was hoping it made no difference.
-Faucet water is a lot cheaper.)
+(I was hoping it made no difference, since faucet water is a lot cheaper.)